Paradorn Srichaphan: 2002: Breakout year

 In his final tournaments from September to November, Srichaphan saw very significant success.
 At the President's Cup, he upset top seed, world No. 4 and former world No. 1 Marat Safin in the quarterfinals in straight sets.
 Then, at the Japan Open, he upset world No. 1 Lleyton Hewitt in the quarterfinals in straight sets.
 At the Madrid Masters, he made his first Masters 1000 quarterfinal claiming another win over a top 10 player by defeating 4th seed and world No. 5 Tim Henman in the second round in straight sets.
 He lost in the quarterfinals to eventual finalist Jiří Novák in straight sets.
-He the won his second title one week later at the Stockholm Open defeating 6th seed Marcelo Ríos in the final in four sets.
+He then won his second title one week later at the Stockholm Open defeating 6th seed Marcelo Ríos in the final in four sets.
 In his final tournament of the year at the Paris Masters, he made his first Masters 1000 semifinal defeating world No. 3 Juan Carlos Ferrero and world No. 12 Andy Roddick en route.
 He lost in the semifinals to world No. 1 Lleyton Hewitt in three sets.

 Srichaphan finished the year with a win-loss record of 49–25 and a year-end ranking of No. 16.
 Another remarkable jump from his ranking of 120 at the start of the year.
 He also recorded six wins over top 10 players within the year and was awarded the most improved player of the year.